nicolejkeeney/is2-streamlit-app/README.md

 ### app_html.py
+**I am able to run this application easily locally but run into an undecipherable error message when trying to run in on Streamlit.io.**
 This application uses **bokeh's widgets** (sliders and dropdowns) to display the user options, and outputs a map that is rendered using **html**.
 This app takes forever to load, because all the options are pre-loaded before they are displayed-- meaning, all variable options AND timesteps!
 Because of this, in the code you'll see I've only included a small subset of variable and time options.
 Within the app, the map is outputted to html, then just kind of shoved into streamlit's framework to display it.
 I think this also (negatively) impacts performance.
 But, it sure looks nice once it's all loaded!

 <img width="550" alt="html_app" src="static/html_app.png">